 What kinds of activities are good for quiet time?

-Puzzles, books, stickers, building, and audiobooks are all easy go-to options for quiet time.
+Puzzles, books, stickers, building toys, and audiobooks are easy go-to quiet time options.
 Many of our breakfast invitation ideas are wonderful quiet-time activities as they encourage independent thinking and play.